You want smart political talk without the meltdowns?

 So the people that we do have that we have the majority with, we need to back them up a little bit.

-Well, when they sit there and smirk and grin and then go do an interview that, you know, I'm never voting for him, no matter what.
+Well, when they sit there and smirk and grin and then go do an interview that, you know, I'm never voting for him no matter what.

-Here he did meet all our list of demands, but I still don't like him.
+He did meet all our list of demands, but I still don't like him.

-I'm never gonna vote for him.
+I'm never going to vote for him.

 You know, that's not representing the people of America.